Sanrio: History

-Tsuji hired his own designers to create characters for Sanrio, to not have to pay outside royalty fees.
+Tsuji hired his own designers to create characters for Sanrio, so as to not have to pay outside royalty fees.
 The first original Sanrio character, Coro Chan, was introduced in 1973.
 Hello Kitty was added to the lineup of early Sanrio characters in 1974 and the first related merchandise was released the following year.
-The popular feline whose mouth is usually invisible has had both peaks and drops in sales over the years, but always has been the highest contributor to Sanrio's sales.
+The popular feline whose mouth is usually invisible has had both peaks and drops in sales over the years but always has been the highest contributor to Sanrio's sales.
 Sanrio constantly adds new characters to its lineup.
 Specific characters are rotated in and out of active production.
-For a short time, Osamu Tezuka's baby unicorn character Unico, who starred in two feature-length anime movies in the early 1980s, was also part of the Sanrio's lineup; however the rights to Unico shifted to Osamu Tezuka's own company after Tezuka's death in 1989.
+For a short time, Osamu Tezuka's baby unicorn character Unico, who starred in two feature-length anime movies in the early 1980s, was also part of the Sanrio's lineup; however, the rights to Unico shifted to Osamu Tezuka's own company after Tezuka's death in 1989.

 In late 2003, Sanrio won the "Top Brand with a Conscience" award from the Medinge Group of Sweden for its communication principles.
 The company has partnered with UNICEF since 1984.
 In 2006, Sanrio launched Sanrio Digital together with Typhoon Games to expand to the Internet, online games, and mobile services.

+Beginning with Jewelpet in 2008, Sanrio started collaborating with Sega Toys in creating characters intended to become media franchises.
+Subsequent collaborations include Rilu Rilu Fairilu from 2016 and Beatcats from 2020.

 2010 was Sanrio's 50th anniversary.
-In conjunction with this, Build-A-Bear Workshop released limited edition stuffed toys of several Sanrio characters, including Hello Kitty, Chococat, My Melody and Keroppi.
+In conjunction with this, Build-A-Bear Workshop released limited-edition stuffed toys of several Sanrio characters, including Hello Kitty, Chococat, My Melody and Keroppi.

 Hello Kitty is alleged to be drawn in a similar style to the rabbit Miffy.
-On August 26, 2010, Mercis BV, representing Miffy's creator Dick Bruna brought suit against Sanrio.
+On August 26, 2010, Mercis BV, representing Miffy's creator Dick Bruna, brought suit against Sanrio.
 They claimed that one of Hello Kitty's companion characters, a rabbit named Cathy, infringes on the copyright and trademark of Miffy.
 On November 2, 2010, a Dutch court ruled against Sanrio and ordered the company to stop marketing Cathy products in Belgium, Luxembourg, and the Netherlands.
-Following the March 11, 2011 earthquake and tsunami in Japan, Sanrio and Mercis reached an out-of-court settlement on June 7, 2011, for Sanrio to halt production worldwide of merchandise that feature Cathy.
+Following the March 11, 2011, earthquake and tsunami in Japan, Sanrio and Mercis reached an out-of-court settlement on June 7, 2011, for Sanrio to halt production worldwide of merchandise that feature Cathy.
 They also jointly announced a €150,000 donation to earthquake victims.

 In December 2011, Sanrio Global acquired the rights to the Mr. Men characters, which includes the subsidiary Mr Men Films Ltd, taking over Chorion's THOIP company.

-In 2019 the European Commission fined Sanrio 6.2 million euros (approx. 6.9 million US dollars) for blocking cross-border sales of its licensed products.
+In 2019 the European Commission fined Sanrio 6.2 million euros (approximately 6.9 million US dollars) for blocking cross-border sales of its licensed products.

-In June 2020, it was announced that the company's founder and President, Shintaro Tsuji would step down from the role and hand control of the company to his grandson, Tomokuni Tsuji.
+In June 2020, it was announced that the company's founder and president, Shintaro Tsuji would step down from the role and hand control of the company to his grandson, Tomokuni Tsuji.
+Tomokuni was just 31 at the time, making him the youngest chief executive of a listed Japanese company.
 Shintaro Tsuji ran the company for 60 years.